janpetzold/hyperstore/README.md

-[x] start client setup with 3 clients from EU via AMI predefined based on Locust [x] Update AMI so we can use a proper locust version 2.3* [x] setup Locust Master/Slave and read actual data via UI / file [ ] Modify locustfile.py so we have tests that actually make sense [x] Improve Redis DB connection, figure out how to measure this (Debugbar, Telescope) [ ] Find/add artisan script to switch environments
-[ ] Re-establish SSH access to Redis
+[x] start client setup with 3 clients from EU via AMI predefined based on Locust [x] Update AMI so we can use a proper locust version 2.3* [x] setup Locust Master/Slave and read actual data via UI / file [x] Improve Redis DB connection, figure out how to measure this (Debugbar, Telescope) [x] Re-establish SSH access to Redis
-[ ] Add IdP for token-based authentication
-[x] Add Octane for high-performance PHP serving
+[x] Add IdP for token-based authentication > Passport [x] Add Octane for high-performance PHP serving
-[ ] setup AWS Parameter Store
-[ ] Automate setting of Cloudflare CNAME record to NLB DNS name via terraform [x] use custom Redis to speed up provisioning time
+[x] use custom Redis to speed up provisioning time
-[x] move everything to a private subnet instead of a public one [x] Improve DB performance (400ms is way too much) > Octane and logger optimization [ ] get rid of "static" Elastic IP for Redis for cost reasons (could be fixed via Parameter store) [ ] Generate system architecture based on Terraform files [ ] automatically set A record to (changing) Fargate IP via script [ ] .env file is part of Docker image.
-Seems to be needed for the app key.
-Remove .env from docker build and externalize these variables via AWS Systems Manager Parameter Store for sake of pricing / simplicity
+[x] move everything to a private subnet instead of a public one [x] Improve DB performance (400ms is way too much) > Octane and logger optimization [x] get rid of "static" Elastic IP for Redis for cost reasons [-] add php-fpm and a "real" web server but make it work in the Docker container [x] add load balancer to have a static IP
-[ ] fix missing .env file for local docker image: must be there for local testing, must not be there for AWS [ ] Move Dockerfile out of api dir
-[-] add php-fpm and a "real" web server but make it work in the Docker container [ ] add resource groups in terraform
-[x] add load balancer to have a static IP
-[ ] setup real domain "hyperstore.cc" and link to EU/NAR/SA
 [x] setup TLS
-[ ] Authenticate with test users instead of static client ID / client secret [ ] User actual Personal access tokens
-[ ] Refactor terraform structure with modules/scripts